 PriMa Warung Vegetarian

 There might be only one dish served here, the Indo signature Nasi Campur, but they sure do it well.
-This is perfect for anyone looking to get a taste of the local cuisines, plus it is vegetarian.
+This is perfect for anyone looking to get a taste of the traditional Balinese cuisine, plus it is vegetarian.